Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Results.md

     Figure 14: SNS Heatmap of correlations between features extracted from image analysis

-### Appllication of ANN for estimating porosity based on C-S-H & C-H
+### Appllication of ANN for estimating porosities based on C-S-H & C-H

 In this step, extracted features corresponding to chemical properties of cement and highly correlred to pore volume fraction, i.e C-S-H and C-H, are selected to be predicitve of porosity.
 Considering Fig 15, it could be realized that the corrlation between porosity and C-S-H or C-H is not linear.
 Also, increasing porosity would result in a reduction in both C-S-H and C-H values.